CTE Annual Report 2023-2024

 A further benefit, Greta adds, is that Perusall reveals how students are engaging with the material outside of class and what aspects of the readings they are finding most challenging.
 “Perusall definitely helps my students become more engaged with course content and more enthusiastic about discussing it with each other,” Greta affirms.

 PebblePad is another widely-adopted learning technology supported by CTE staff members.
-PebblePad is an ePortfolio app that helps learners engage in critical reflection.
+PebblePad is an ePortfolio platform that helps learners engage in critical reflection.
 CTE's co-op students have long used PebblePad to reflect on their experience in working at CTE, while other students use it during their academic terms to reflect on their course-based learning.
-Abigaile Beamish, for example, used her PebblePad ePortfolio to help her reflect on the learning and skills she aquired while completing her undergraduate degree in Waterloo's Health Studies program.
+Abigaile Beamish, for example, used her PebblePad ePortfolio to help her reflect on the learning and skills she acquired while completing her undergraduate degree in Waterloo's Health Studies program.

 My students report that reading journal articles through Perusall with their peers is much more enjoyable and effective than reading them in the classic solitary mode.

-Suzanne Tyas, School of Public Health
+Suzanne Tyas, School of Public Health Sciences

 screenshot of an ePortfolio page